webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 * <tt>4xx</tt>: Stop there, no valid session was found
 * <tt>5xx</tt>: Stop there, an unexpected error happened

-If the status is not an error (e.g. 4xx, 5xx), we can send an error message in the response body with a Content-type of <tt>text/plain</tt>.
+If the status is not an error (e.g. 4xx, 5xx), we can send an error message in the response body with a <tt>Content-type: text/plain</tt> HTTP header.

 ----